 The representatives’ letter, which comes on the heels of a June 18, 2019 statement from Congresswomen Maxine Waters (D-CA) in which she initially requested the moratorium, cites specific concerns associated with the plans proposed by Facebook, including the concern over consumers storing “potentially trillions of dollars” in Facebook’s digital wallet without the protection of depository insurance.
 The letter also cites concerns over access from hackers, noting that in the first three quarters of 2018 alone, hackers stole nearly $1 billion from other cryptocurrency exchanges.
 The concept behind the moratorium is to permit the creation of the proper regulatory framework to protect consumers and investors from these, and more, potential threats and concerns.
 Specifically stated:

 Because Facebook is already in the hands of over a quarter of the world’s population, it is imperative that Facebook and its partners immediately cease implementation plans until regulators and Congress have an opportunity to examine these issues and take action.
 During this moratorium, we intend to hold public hearings on the risks and benefits of cryptocurrency-based activities and explore legislative solutions.
 Failure to cease implementation before we can do so, risks a new Swiss-based financial system that is too big to fail.
+To learn how to safely invest in this currencies mentioned above, check the VT markets online.

 A hearing has been scheduled by the House Financial Services Committee to discuss Libra on July 17, 2019.
 This follows a hearing by the Senate Banking Committee on the same topic, to be held on July 16, 2019.